What is a TM44 Inspection?

 TM44 is outlined in Energy Performance of Building Regulations 2007 and is designed to implement the European Union’s Energy Performance of the Building Directive (EPBD).

 However, this does not mean that every air conditioning system in the UK is subject to TM44 inspection, which we will discuss in detail here.
 We will also elaborate on the process, regulations, and importance of this inspection.
-But let’s begin with the components of the system that are inspected during the TM44 inspection.
+Let’s begin with the components of the system that are inspected during the TM44 inspection.

 What are the Key Elements of a TM44 Inspection?